openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 It is recommended to define an `@context` value to communicate additional information such as which claims are mandatory-to-be-issued, type of claim value (i.e., string, number, etc.), display properties of a Credential and the order of the claim values when displayed as in (#vc-jwt).

-The following is a non-normative example of an object comprising `credentials_supported` parameter of Credential format `ldp_vc`:
+The following is a non-normative example of an object comprising `credentials_supported` parameter of Credential Format `ldp_vc`:

 <{{examples/credential_metadata_ldp_vc.json}}

 #### Authorization Details {#authorization_ldp_vc}

-The following additional claims are defined for authorization details of type `openid_credential` and this Credential format.
+The following additional claims are defined for authorization details of type `openid_credential` and this Credential Format.

 * `credential_definition`: REQUIRED.
 Object containing the detailed description of the Credential type.
 It consists of the following sub claims:
     * `@context`: REQUIRED.
 Array as defined in (#server_metadata_ldp_vc).
     * `type`: REQUIRED.
 Array as defined in (#server_metadata_ldp_vc).
 This claim contains the type values the Wallet requests authorization for at the Credential Issuer.
     * `credentialSubject`: OPTIONAL.
 An object as defined in (#authorization_jwt_vc_json).

-The following is a non-normative example of an authorization details object with Credential format `ldp_vc`:
+The following is a non-normative example of an authorization details object with Credential Format `ldp_vc`:

 <{{examples/authorization_details_ldp_vc.json}}

 #### Credential Request {#credential_request_ldp_vc}

-The following additional parameters are defined for Credential Requests and this Credential format.
+The following additional parameters are defined for Credential Requests and this Credential Format.

 * `credential_definition`: REQUIRED.
 Object containing the detailed description of the Credential type.
 It consists at least of the following sub claims:
   * `@context`: REQUIRED.
 Array as defined in (#server_metadata_ldp_vc).
   * `type`: REQUIRED.
 Array as defined in (#server_metadata_ldp_vc).
 The Credential issued by the Credential Issuer MUST at least contain the values listed in this claim.
   * `credentialSubject`: OPTIONAL.
 An object as defined in (#authorization_ldp_vc).

-The following is a non-normative example of a Credential Request with Credential format `ldp_vc`:
+The following is a non-normative example of a Credential Request with Credential Format `ldp_vc`:

 <{{examples/credential_request_ldp_vc.json}}